Shicheng-Guo/AnnotationDatabase/Readme.md

 ## Annotation Database

-USAGE: Build Annotation For human Genome or Epigenome.
+USAGE: Build Annotation For human Genome or Epigenome

 Basic information should be included: